 Give yourself the best chance of journalist coverage with our first-hand knowledge, including a ready-to-use email template!
 Visit Distinctly’s Digital PR page to find out how we can help you.

 Email is still the king of communication in the workplace.
 When it comes to promoting your piece of SEO content via email to journalists, there’s a direct correlation between the authority of a journalist that you’re hoping to land some coverage with and the number of emails they’ll receive in their inbox each day.
-With that in mind, it’s definitely worth knowing how to make your email stand out from the crowd!
+With that in mind, it’s definitely worth knowing how to make your email stand out from the crowd.

-A poorly written email will either get lost among the crowd or deleted, so how do you go about sending a cold email that will grab the attention of your target?
+A poorly written email will either get lost among the noise or deleted, so how do you go about sending a cold email that will grab the attention of your target?
 We’ve put together a handy guide to show you, step by step, how to construct your email pitch to journalists.

 Understanding the relationship that journalists have with their inbox is the first step towards a successful email, allowing you to tailor your message specifically to them.
 With this in mind, the measure of a successful outreach email can be broken down into four key steps:

 - Have your emails opened – a strong subject line is a must for a successful email.
-What’s the use of the writing the rest if it’s not even going to be opened?
+What’s the use of writing the rest if it’s not even going to be opened?